Whitesnake (album): Reissue

 For the 20th anniversary in May and June 2007, EMI released a remastered reissue of the original European version of the album, featuring two European songs previously unreleased in the North American version, live tracks, and a DVD with video clips and live performances.

-For the 30th anniversary, on 6 October 2017, were released by Rhino Entertainment and Parlophone, the catalog division of Warner Music Group, a super deluxe edition (4CD/DVD box set containing the original album full tracklist in a newly remastered format along with a live recording from their 1987-1988 tour, demos and rehearsals, remixes and the DVD of music videos and tour bootlegs, as well as a book and a booklet with lyrics), a 1CD edition, a 2CD edition (second CD "Snakeskin Boots" includes live recordings from 1987 to 1988 tour), and 2LP edition (second LP including some remixes and live recordings).
+For the 30th anniversary, on 6 October 2017, were released by Rhino Entertainment and Parlophone, the catalog division of Warner Music Group, a super deluxe edition (4CD/DVD box set containing the original album full tracklist in a newly remastered format along with a live recording from their 1987–1988 tour, demos and rehearsals, remixes and the DVD of music videos and tour bootlegs, as well as a book and a booklet with lyrics), a 1CD edition, a 2CD edition (second CD "Snakeskin Boots" includes live recordings from 1987 to 1988 tour), and 2LP edition (second LP including some remixes and live recordings).
+The vinyl LP charted on the UK Official Vinyl Albums Chart at the 22nd position.

 Touring

-The band with a new lineup went on a long tour which started in-front of over 80,000 people at sold-out Texxas Jam festival on 20 June 1987, and finished at Memorial Coliseum in Portland, Oregon, on 15 August 1988.
-The tour concerts were held in the United States, Canada, the United Kingdom, and Japan.
+The band, featuring the new lineup, went on an extensive tour which began with a concert in-front of over 80,000 people at the sold-out Texxas Jam festival on 20 June 1987 and finished at Memorial Coliseum in Portland, Oregon, on 15 August 1988.
+The tour travelled through the United States, Canada, the United Kingdom, and Japan.
 During first part of the tour, they were an opening act for Mötley Crüe on their Girls, Girls, Girls Tour with good box-office success.

+The only live audio and video recording from the 1987–1988 tour, can be found on the 30th anniversary edition of the album (2017) as audio on a twelve-track second CD "Snakeskin Boots (Live on Tour 1987–88)", while video was featured on DVD as a fourth part named "1987 Tour Video Bootleg" and featured live video performances of "Crying in the Rain" and "Still of the Night".